rlugojr/linkurious-enterprise-manual/en/geography/mode.md

 Finally, you can publish an interactive widget from **Workspace menu > Publish** with the geographical layers.
 See the **Manage > Publish** chapter to know more.

 ![](geo-widget.png)

-You can enable and disable the geo mode at will to switch between the standard "network" view and the geographic view.